Learn about maldivian giant corals and coral reefs

 Coral reefs cover less than 1% of the ocean surface, yet they support 25% of the known marine life.
 They are living structures made of hard corals, animals belonging to a group of invertebrates called Cnidaria.

 Aside from a few genera, most of them form colonies made of thousands of polyps growing a hard calcium carbonate skeleton and creating coral reefs in the tropical areas of the whole world.
 A colony originates either via sexual reproduction or from the fragmentation of a larger coral.
 Colonies then grow in size as each polyp divides itself into daughter polyps, thus potentially growing indefinitely.
-One of the largest, if not probably the largest, giant corals colonies in the world has been found in American Samoa.
-“Big Momma” is a Porites sp. measuring over 6 meters in height, 41 meters in circumference, and likely over 500 years old (Brown, D.P. et al., 2009).
-Maldives probably and hopefully host many similar colonies.
+In American Samoa several very large coral colonies have been reported.
+The most famous, “Big Momma”, is a Porites sp. measuring over 6 meters in height, 41 meters in circumference, and likely over 500 years old (Brown et al., 2009).
+The largest Porites sp. in the area was reported by Coward et al. (2020) measuring 69 m in circumference, 22.4 m in diameter and 8m in height.

 Growth forms and growth